GLOBAL HEALING COMMUNITY

 A selection of resources to inspire the practice of Sacred Activism

 for global healing and respond to Gaia’s call

 SHIFT Network Interview for the Summer of Peace Series (8/26-20)

-In this interview with Phillip Hellmich, Global Peace Ambassador with the SHIFT Network, Cynthia Jurs, a Lama in the Tibetan tradition and a Dharmacharya in the Order Of Interbeing of Thich Nhat Hahn, speaks about the origins of the Earth Treasure Vase Global Healing Project she founded and where her work of sacred activism has gone around the world—including to Liberia where the Peace Hut Alliance for Conflict Transformation continues peacebuilding efforts since burying an Earth Treasure Vase in that land.
+In this interview with Phillip Hellmich, Global Peace Ambassador with the SHIFT Network, Cynthia speaks about the origins of the Earth Treasure Vase Global Healing Project and where her work of sacred activism has gone around the world—including to Liberia where peacebuilding efforts continue since burying an Earth Treasure Vase in that land.
 Recognizing the wounds of patriarchy and racism and the current need to bring healing and protection to the USA, Cynthia and Philip also discuss the opportunity for collective awakening.

 Loving Gaia; Interview with Cynthia Jurs & Clare Dubois